-Driving Precautions
+Driving precautions

-Usually your surgeon will not want you to drive until you have been seen in the clinic 6 weeks after surgery, however below are the general rules for diving after hip replacement
+Usually, your surgeon will not want you to drive until you have been seen in the clinic six weeks after your surgery.
+However, below are the general rules to driving after knee replacement:

+Right Knee Replacement

-" Right Hip Replacement no driving for 6 weeks
+>Generally, no driving for 6 weeks

+Left Knee Replacement

-Left Hip Replacement - no driving until off narcotic pain medications and able to walk with a cane
+➤ No driving until off Narcotic pain medications and able to walk with a cane

-Preventative Care
+Preventative care

-- Keep hands clean and take proper care of your incision - Keep pets out of your bed and away from your incision - After your joint replacement, you will need to take antibiotics before any potentially invasive procedures for the rest of your life - The most common of these are dental procedures and colonoscopies - speak with the person performing this procedure and have them prescribe antibiotics - You will be given a medical alert care to carry in your wallet which outlines which procedures require antibiotics - Contact your family physician to get treated as soon as possible for any infections (ie bladder, sinus, UTI)
+- > Keep hands clean and take proper care of your incision - > Keep pets out of your bed and away from your incision - > After your joint replacement, you will need to take antibiotics before any potentially invasive procedure for the rest of your life. - > The most common of these are dental procedures (dental cleaning) and colonoscopies. - ➤ If you are scheduled to have an invasive procedure such as a colonoscopy, speak with the person performing this procedure and have them prescribe antibiotics if necessary.
+Be sure to tell them you have had a joint replacement. - > Contact your family physician to get treated as soon as possible for any infections (bladder, sinus). - You will be given a Medical Alert card to carry in your wallet which outlines which procedures require antibiotics.